indigo-dc/synergy-doc/doc/admin.md

   --os-cacert <ca-certificate>
                         Specify a CA bundle file to use in verifying a TLS (https) server certificate.
-Defaults to env[OS_CACERT] --insecure            explicitly allow Synergy's client to perform "insecure" SSL (https) requests.
-The server's
+Defaults to env[OS_CACERT]

-                        certificate will not be verified against any certificate authorities.
-This option should be used with caution.
+Command-line interface to the OpenStack Synergy API.
 ```

-### synergycli optional arguments
+### synergy optional arguments

 **-h, --help**